Unionist party refuses to form new N Ireland government | Politics

 Northern Ireland has been without a functioning government since February when the DUP's leader at the time, Paul Givan, quit as first minister in protest over the post-Brexit rules.

-Britain's Conservative government is trying to get the EU to agree to major changes, but negotiations have faltered.
-Officials have acknowledged that they must address the post-Brexit challenges to bring stability to Northern Ireland.
+Britain's Conservative government is trying to get the EU to agree to major changes, but negotiations have reached an impasse.

+Speaking after Monday's meetings with party leaders, Lewis said London will “take nothing off the table” in its negotiations with the EU.

 “I accept this election represents a very significant moment of change,” O'Neill said.
 “As a first minister for all, I intend to work with those from different political perspectives through partnership and not division.”
 The Northern Ireland Assembly has a week to meet and allow the newly-elected legislators to take their seats.
 Assembly members will then choose a Speaker and ministers, starting with the first and deputy first ministers.